BorisNaydenov/Predicting-the-Stock-Market/README.md

 6. Results show that there is predicting power in the model.
 7. The model should be used with caution and under consideration of economic circumstances.
 8. Pleasure creating charts and discovering a mistake in a book.

+⚡ Fun fact: I discovered a mistake in the Finance and Investments student's book.

+⚡So the "Fun fact" shows my critical thinking skill but is it a fun fact?

 You can download the entire work [Here](https://www.researchgate.net/publication/360546616_Price-earnings_ratio_and_interest_rates).
 Below are some of the highlighted results.